 We found 8 neurologists who accept Humana Silver HMO near Crystal Lake, IL.

-Dr. Sapna Rathi's specialty is neurology (brain & spinal cord disease).
-Dr. Rathi's areas of expertise include the following: general neurology, sleep disorders, and sleep study.
-She is affiliated with Alexian Brothers Health System (ABHS).
-She honors Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
-She studied medicine at Rush Medical College.
-For her professional training, Dr. Rathi completed a residency program at Rush University Medical Center.
-Dr. Rathi (or staff) is conversant in Hindi.
+Dr. Sapna Rathi is a specialist in neurology (brain & spinal cord disease).
+She works in Crystal Lake, IL and Elk Grove Village, IL.
+Areas of expertise for Dr. Rathi include general neurology, sleep disorders, and sleep study.
+Dr. Rathi honors Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
+She graduated from Rush Medical College.
+For her residency, Dr. Rathi trained at Rush University Medical Center.
+In addition to English, Dr. Rathi (or staff) speaks Hindi.
+She is professionally affiliated with Alexian Brothers Health System (ABHS).

 Clinical interests: Sleep Disorders, Fibromyalgia, Nerve Block, Sleep Study, Trigger Point Injections, Pain, Headache, ...
 (Read more)

-Dr. Amarish Dave specializes in neurology (brain & spinal cord disease).
-His clinical interests include migraine, parkinson's disease, and stroke.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-Dr. Dave attended Midwestern University, Chicago College of Osteopathic Medicine for medical school and subsequently trained at a hospital affiliated with the University of Illinois at Chicago for residency.
-Dr. Dave's professional affiliations include Mercy Health System and Centegra Health System.
+Dr. Amarish Dave is a physician who specializes in neurology (brain & spinal cord disease).
+Dr. Dave attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.
+His residency was performed at a hospital affiliated with the University of Illinois at Chicago.
+Areas of expertise for Dr. Dave include migraine, parkinson's disease, and stroke.
+He is an in-network provider for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+His hospital/clinic affiliations include Mercy Health System and Centegra Health System.

 Clinical interests: Electromyography, Parkinson's Disease, Migraine, Neuropathy, Dementia, Stroke, Epilepsy, ...
 (Read more)

-Dr. Katherine Godfrey is a medical specialist in pediatric psychiatry and neurology (brain & spinal cord disease).
-She accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Katherine Godfrey's specialties are pediatric psychiatry and neurology (brain & spinal cord disease).
+She takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments